 Cover the bowl with a towel or dinner plate for about an hour, or until the dough has doubled in size.

-After the first rising, punch the dough down a few times and let it rise again for 30 minutes.
+After the first rise, punch the dough down a few times and let it rise again for 30 minutes.
 Remove the dough from the bowl and place it on a lightly floured surface.

 Cut the dough in half, in two equal portions.
 Roll each half into a long, thin loaf.
-Place it in your baking pan and make three slits in the dough.
+Place it in your baking pan and make three slits or diagonal cuts using a razor blade in the dough.
 Let it rise for 20 minutes.
-Brush with a mixture of egg whites and water before placing in the oven.
+Brush it with egg wash using a mixture of egg whites and water before placing in the oven.

 Bake until the loaves are golden and sound hollow when tapped.